rprieto/freeloader/README.md

 .pipe(send())
 ```

 Each module in the pipeline has acess to the requests & responses.
-They can for example modify a request payload, generate more requests, or collect data for reporting.
+For example they can modify a request payload, generate more requests, or collect data for reporting.

-In this example, the `concurrent` module will keep making requests in parallel.
-Each request will be slightly modified by the `transform` module.
-The `consoleSummary` and `responseTimeGraph` will generating nice reports at the end.

-## When does a test end?
+The test suite will end:

-By default, a test ends when every request has received a response.
+- when every request has received a response

-Since some modules continuously generate requests, `freeloader` also shuts down the whole pipeline gracefully when you press `Ctrl-C`, so reporters can generate stats with every request/response received up to that point.

-Some modules also add their own stopping conditions, like the `stopTimer` module.
+- or when you press `Ctrl-C`
+- or when a module adds its own stopping condition

 ## All the modules

+`freeloader` has a few modules built-in.
+Each module is an instance of a Node.js [Stream](http://nodejs.org/api/stream.html), so you can also easily create your own.

-`freeloader` comes with a few built-in streams, which can be roughly divided into 3 categories:
+They're roughly divided into 3 categories:

-**Emitters**, which can generate 1 or more requests from the single `emit()` call.
+**Emitters**, which generate 1 or more requests from their input.
 You'll usually use 1 emitter only, but some support being combined together.

 - `times(5)` to fire 5 requests instead of a single one
 - `perSecond(10)` to generate 10 requests per second